rtlrecguy-del/leradioapp/README.md

 * Day(1=monday,2=tuesday,3=wedneday,4=thursday,5=friday,6=saturday,7=sunday,1-7=Record dai

-One issue that may happen on install is the dongle is not being recognized. to correct use the lsusb command to make sure that the dongle is being recognized on the Host as well as the Docker Container.
+One issue that may happen on install is the dongle is not being recognized.
+To correct use the lsusb command to make sure that the dongle is being recognized on the Host as well as the Docker Container.
 It might be required that An udev .rules file will be needed on Host computer to grant access to dongle.

 A good place to find local stations to you is to look up your FM stations on wikipdedia by state and look up your HD Radio stations at: